varodevs/dino-api-rest/README.md

 ## Environment Variables

-To run the api locally with npm run dev (nodemon), create a nodemon.json file in the root directory and add the following environment variables:
+To run the api locally with npm run dev (Express), create a nodemon.json file in the root directory and add the following environment variables:

 ```javascript
     {